Greenbacks (Once Upon a Time): Characters' past

-In the years before Henry's arrival to their realm, Tiana and her mother Eudora are trying to keep their castle from being sold, as Tiana and her mother are no longer royalty in the wake of her father passing away.
+In the years before Henry's arrival to their realm, Tiana and her mother Eudora are trying to keep their castle from being sold, as Tiana and her mother are no longer royalty in the wake of her father dying.
 Tiana decides to seek out a suitor in the hopes of solving her problems; she goes to a town where, after dealing with unruly beggars, she comes across a mysterious individual named Doctor Facilier.
 He tells Tiana that he can help her find her prince with the aid of his magic, but that it will cost her.
 On Facilier's advice, Tiana follows his direction to find the “Red Crow,” which turns out to be a tavern.
 As she is being attacked for her earrings, Tiana is saved by a man named Prince Marias, who asks to have dinner with her.
 Tiana later brings Marias back to her castle and tells him about her late father while showing off the Firefly Ruby, the family's remaining heirloom.
 Marias agrees to help Tiana, but Tiana catches him trying to steal the ruby.
 He explains that he isn't actually a prince, just a commoner who has made a deal with Facilier, to give him the ruby in exchange for reuniting with his love, who has been turned into a frog.
 After understanding the situation, Tiana lets Marias go.

 After receiving advice from Eudora, Tiana takes it upon herself to deliver the ruby to Facilier in exchange for the frog, claiming that the ruby doesn't possess any power, since she has the power inside her.
 Facilier, however, is in no mood to break off the deal, as he wants to keep the ruby and the frog.
 Tiana immediately threatens him with a sword, but Facilier responds by using a voodoo doll he made in her likeness to injure her.
 Tiana is able to rescue the frog, but Facilier uses his magic to disappear with the ruby.